 Iceland Ireland Removes Plastic Packaging From 14 Products

-Iceland Ireland has announce that it has removed plastic packaging from 14 products and has 'significantly reduced' plastic from an additional six items.
+Iceland Ireland has announced that it has removed plastic packaging from 14 products and has 'significantly reduced' plastic from an additional six items.

 The plastic free range includes Christmas staples such as Brussel Sprouts, Stuffing Balls and a selection of party food items.